firebase/FirebaseUI-Android/README.md

 # FirebaseUI for Android — UI Bindings for Firebase

-FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to the [Firebase](https://www.firebase.com) database for data storage, allowing views to be updated in realtime as they change, and providing simple interfaces for common tasks like displaying lists or collections of items.
+FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to the [Firebase](https://www.firebase.com) database for data storage, allowing views to be updated in realtime as they change, providing simple interfaces for common tasks like displaying lists or collections of items, and displaying prompts for user authentication.

 A compatible FirebaseUI client is also available for [iOS](https://github.com/firebase/firebaseui-ios).

-## Using the library in your Android app
+## Table of Content

-To use the FirebaseUI library in our project, we need to do a few things:
+1. Installation

-1. Add the library to the list of dependencies of our project
+2. Using FirebaseUI for Authentication
-2. Create a class to represent the properties of our objects, as they are stored into the database
+3. Using FirebaseUI to Populate a ListView
-3. Create a custom list adapter to map from Firebase to Android
+4. Using FirebaseUI to Populate a RecyclerView

-The FirebaseUI library is most prominent in step 3.
-But first we have to add it to our project.
+5. Contributing

-### Adding the library to your project (gradle.build or module dependencies dialog)
+## Installation

 If your Android app already uses Firebase, you have added a dependency to the Firebase SDK to your dependencies.
 In this step we'll add the FirebaseUI library as another dependency.